The Biggest 2022 Games Delayed To 2023

 As the summer progressed and delays hit left and right, we had a sneaking suspicion Hogwarts Legacy would also slip out of 2022.
 After all, developer Avalanche had kept pretty quiet about the open-world wizarding game since its first gameplay showcase in March.
 It confirmed these fears by breaking its silence to finally announce a release date for Hogwarts Legacy: February 10.

 Kerbal Space Program 2's launch has been delayed several times since its reveal in 2019.
 Developer Star Theory isn't shy about taking as much time as possible to make sure the space sim is as "breathtaking" as fans expect.
 Though it's a bummer to have stay grounded for several months longer, who would want to deny those adorable Kerbals a smooth liftoff?

-In March, Nintendo announced that Breath of the Wild’s yet-to-be-named follow-up will slip out of 2022 to arrive in Spring 2023.
+In March, Nintendo announced that Breath of the Wild’s sequel will arrive in Spring 2023.
 While we won’t get the Zelda vs Elden Ring Game of the Year throwdown some gamers salivated over this year, we’ve become increasingly conditioned to waiting around for this game.
 What’s nearly a year-long delay?

 Metal Slug Tactics